 or you can wander up to Chichester Dam.
 It’s a pleasant walk and despite being in the middle of a beautiful declared wilderness area it is quite an impressive structure.
 You will see and hear plenty birds along this walk.
 There are toilets, a bbq area and hot water for tea facilities here.

 There is a beautiful salt-water pool on site (also a tennis court) or beautiful rivers and waterfalls nearby.
 We can give you a map and shortcuts to secluded waterholes.

 Around your cabin you are bound to spot some wallabies and padamelons.
 Wander by the 3 dams on site to see water dragons and turtles and if you are lucky an echidna or koala.
-Lots of beautiful birdlife also.
+Lots of beautiful birdlife also, see how many you can count during your stay.
 As you head back to Dungog if you stop at the old wooden bridge you may see a playptus at dusk or dawn.

 When in Dungog…